Eat Pray Love movie review

-While Liz is the protagonist of the film, these scenes make her appear as a very selfish person and we empathize with her soon to be ex husband.
+While Liz is the protagonist of the film, Eat Pray Love, these scenes make her appear as a very selfish person and we the viewers are apt to empathize with her soon to be ex husband.

 Liz enthusiastically accompanies her new boyfriend to gatherings with fellow guru followers.
 She looks around her a little uncomfortably as she digests the cultural experience.
 Slowly she become reassured and gains confidence in the idea of joining this following.